grafana/writers-toolkit/docs/sources/structure/_index.md

 ## User goals and documentation structure

-When writing documentation, focus on what your user's goals are.
+When writing documentation, [focus on what your user's goals](https://grafana.com/docs/writers-toolkit/write/style-guide/style-conventions/#focus-on-user-goals) are.
-For more information, refer to [Focus on user goals](https://grafana.com/docs/writers-toolkit/write/style-guide/style-conventions/#focus-on-user-goals).

 Use the structure of your documentation to reflect the user’s goals.
 Think about what your users want to do, what they need to know, and how they can accomplish the tasks.